Ahnassif/Complete-Python-Bootcamp/README.md

 Then navigate to your desired lecture and enjoy!
 You can download the .ipynb files onto your own computer for convenience.

 Enjoy the course and thank you for enrolling!

+#This would be the repository for all vanilla python(2&3) learning and tips using jupyter notebook.